Uberi/University-Notes/GENE123/GENE123.md

 Putting charge into a capacitor is called **charging** a capacitor.
 After one end of a capacitor is fully charged, the capacitor is **charged**, and nothing happens if we try to put in more charge.

-Capacitors have capacitance ($C$), which is the ability to store electric charge.
+Capacitors have capacitance ($C$), which measures the ability to store electric charge and the ability to resist changes in voltage.
 Capacitance is measured in Farads (F), which is a huge unit, so we often use micro or nano or picoFarads.

 A 1 F capacitor is one with capacitance such that when charged with 1 Coulomb, has 1 V across the terminals.
 Capacitance is determined by $C = \frac{\epsilon d}{A}$, where $\epsilon$ is the permeability of the dialectric (a physical constant), $d$ is the distance between the plates (meters) and $A$ is the surface area of both plates.